Vince Ursini

 Vincent Ursini (born September 19, 1960) is a Canadian accountant, former soccer executive, and stage actor.

 Originally a soccer player Ursini drifted to the administrative duties of soccer.
 Initially serving at the regional association levels he ultimately was elected to the Ontario Soccer Association board of directors.
-During his tenure with the Ontario Soccer Association he became involved with the Canadian Professional Soccer League (CPSL).
-In 2000, he was named the chairman/president of the CPSL, and firmly established the league within the Ontario soccer structure.
+During his tenure with the Ontario Soccer Association, he became involved with the Canadian Professional Soccer League (CPSL).
+In 2000, he was named the chairman/president of the CPSL and established the league within the Ontario soccer structure.
 In 2005, he was elected to the Canadian Soccer Association board of directors as the director of finance.

 He returned to the CPSL in 2011 under the re-branded name Canadian Soccer League (CSL) under the same capacity of chairman/president.
 After his resignation from the CSL in 2017 he became involved with the Blackhorse Village Players Theater in Caledon, Ontario as a stage actor.

 Soccer administrator

 Ontario Soccer Association

-Ursini graduated from Ivey Business School at the University of Western Ontario in 1983 with a bachelor in business administration.
-He found employment in the financial services as an accountant and consultant.
+Ursini graduated from Ivey Business School at the University of Western Ontario in 1983 with a bachelor's in business administration.
+He found employment in financial services as an accountant and consultant.
 He originally played soccer before transitioning to an administrative capacity in the North York and York Region soccer districts.
-He played at the college level with the Western Mustangs, where he received the Duncan A. McLarty award in 1982.
-He became involved with the Ontario Soccer Association (OSA) as the association's treasurer, and served on the executive committee.
-During his tenure with the OSA he contributed in the planning and construction of the Ontario Soccer Centre in Vaughan, Ontario.
+He played at the college level with the Western Mustangs, where he received the Duncan A. McLarty Award in 1982.
+He became involved with the Ontario Soccer Association (OSA) as the association's treasurer and served on the executive committee.
+During his tenure with the OSA, he contributed to the planning and construction of the Ontario Soccer Centre in Vaughan, Ontario.
 When the Canadian Professional Soccer League was sanctioned by the OSA in 1998 he served in the capacity of a league director, and later as the league's treasurer.

 Canadian Professional Soccer League

 In 2000, he was appointed the president/chairman of the CPSL.
-Throughout his incumbency he was able to acquire a television deal with Rogers TV, which enabled the launch of the CPSL Soccer Show which garnered the highest ratings of any other Sunday program shown on the channel.
+Throughout his incumbency, he was able to acquire a television deal with Rogers TV, which enabled the launch of the CPSL Soccer Show which garnered the highest ratings of any other Sunday program shown on the channel.
 Sponsorship agreements were made with Primus Canada, and the Government of Canada.
 In 2001, the Canadian Soccer Association (CSA) initiated a task force named the Canadian United Soccer League (CUSL), which formed a working partnership with the CPSL and the Canadian franchises in the USL A-League to forge a unified professional structure in the hopes of forming a Canadian first and second division domestic league.
 A player agreement was conducted with the Toronto Lynx of the USL A-League, which provided the Lynx access to any CPSL talent upon request.
-Another notable achievement was the opening of their domestic cup the Open Canada Cup in 2003 to all Canadian professional and amateur clubs in order to provide a potential candidate for the CONCACAF Champions' Cup.
+Another notable achievement was the opening of their domestic cup the Open Canada Cup in 2003 to all Canadian professional and amateur clubs to provide a potential candidate for the CONCACAF Champions' Cup.